oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 -   it creates a `renv.lock` file, which will be where all the packages dependencies of the project will be recorded

--   it creates an `renv/` folder, inside which the packages that are used in the project will be installed.
+-   it creates a `renv/` folder, inside which the packages that are used in the project will be installed.
 This way, you can install any version of any package that you want, without affecting the other projects on your computer.

 The `renv.lock` file will be tracked on GitHub, as it is the recipe that allows others to reproduce the computational environment that I am using for the project.
 The `renv/` folder on the contrary comes with its own `.gitignore` file, as we don't want our package library to end up on GitHub.